The Fourth Dimension

 I wrote an iOS app called The Fourth Dimension.
 It’s an interactive 30 page book that explains what a tesseract is and allows the user to manipulate it in three and four dimensions.

-In 1986, when I was 15 years old, I read a Scientific American article about how to write a program to visualize a hypercube, and I implemented my own version in BASIC.
+When I was 15 years old, I read a Scientific American article about how to write a program to visualize a hypercube, and I implemented my own version.
 The Fourth Dimension is my third iteration of that program.
 I wrote the iOS version because I wanted to experience what it’d be like to hold an interactive tesseract in my hands on an iPad.
 While developing the app, I always imagined that I was writing it for the 15-year-old me.
 I hoped that the app might inspire another generation of kids.

 When I launched The Fourth Dimension, word of it spread on Twitter and other social channels.
 Magically, the right people found out about it, and the app got enthusiastic reviews on The Verge, Cult of Mac, BuzzFeed, and other web sites.